RESURFACING ON THE A9 SOUTH OF BLAIR ATHOLL

 To protect the workforce, this section of the A9 will be subject to appropriate traffic management measures:

-• A9 Aldclune: From the evening of Tuesday 10 March until the morning of Friday 20 March temporary traffic light lights will be in place at all times.
+• A9 Aldclune: From the evening of Sunday 22 March until the morning of Wednesday 1 April temporary traffic light lights will be in place each night.
 Between 7pm and 6am a 10mph convoy system will also be in place.
 Outwith working hours a 30mph speed restriction will be in place.
+Temporary traffic will remain up during the days of Monday 23 to Friday 26 March.

-• A9 River Garry to Shierglas: From the evening of Monday 23 March until the morning of Friday 3 April temporary traffic lights will be in place at all times.
+• A9 River Garry to Shierglas: From the evening of Thursday 2 April until the morning of Wednesday 15 April temporary traffic lights will be in place at all times.
 Between 7pm and 6am a 10mph conoy will be in place, outwith working hours a 30mph speed restriction will be in place.
+Temporary traffic will remain up during the days of Monday 6 to Thursday 9 and Monday 13 April.

 Temporary traffic lights will be manned at all times to reduce traffic delays.